How Do I Know If My Home’s Water Is Hard? I’ve talked a lot about...

 Outdoor Lighting Fixtures

-Always make sure the light fixture is specifically identified as outdoor lighting.
+Light fixtures should always be identified as outdoor lighting.
 Here are some common outdoor lighting fixtures.

 - Flood Lighting